Rish-10/chrome-extension/README.md

 Enjoy!

 P.S.
 To launch it, download the folder, open chrome and go to chrome://extensions/.
-Click "Load unpacked", and select the folder you just downloaded.
+Turn on Developer Mode, and click "Load unpacked", and select the folder you just downloaded.